getsentry/platformicons/README.md

 platformicons
 =============

-A platform and web framework web icon set.
+A platform and web framework icon font.